wieluk/psychopy_linux_installer/README.md

 - Installs PsychoPy.
 - Adds the current user to a `psychopy` group and sets security limits.
 - Creates a symbolic link to the PsychoPy executable in `.bin`.
+- Creates a desktop shortcut by default.

 ## Post-Installation

+### If you do not want to use the desktop icon or creation fails:

 To refresh the path for different shells (.bashrc,.zshrc,config.fish,.cshrc,.tcshrc), use the following command: